NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/Neuropixels/README.md

 - Implemented generic unit metrics group (for storing snr/peak amplitudes) in core.
 See [pr #435](https://github.com/NeurodataWithoutBorders/pynwb/pull/435)
 - Identified requirement to associate mean/std waveforms and electrode table regions with UnitTimes in core.
 See [issue #431](https://github.com/NeurodataWithoutBorders/pynwb/issues/431)
+- Create a tutorial for packaging Kilosort/phy outputs with pynwb

 # Illustrations